Expert Q&A: Jason J. Cook Discusses the Importance of Industrial Control System Cybersecurity

 What experiences led you to your work in industrial control system (ICS) networks and cybersecurity?

-I served as the Operations Flight Chief and Deputy Base Civil Engineer at CMAFS for nearly eight years—think NORAD and Wargames, or maybe Stargate SG-1, if CMAFS doesn’t ring a bell.
+I served as the Operations Flight Chief and Deputy Base Civil Engineer at CMSFS for nearly eight years—think NORAD and Wargames, or maybe Stargate SG-1, if CMSFS doesn’t ring a bell.
 The complex had Chairman of the Joint Chiefs of Staff Instruction (CJCSI) mandated infrastructure availability as it related to the numerous classified missions housed there.
 So over time, I became an expert in designing, operating, and maintaining highly available critical infrastructure.
-My duties included serving as the responsible engineer for the unique survivability systems and critical infrastructure availability of the 5.5-acre underground complex at CMAFS.
+My duties included serving as the responsible engineer for the unique survivability systems and critical infrastructure availability of the 5.5-acre underground complex at CMSFS.

 The ICS network was unique because it was used to operate the survivability systems and critical infrastructure in the complex.
-Manpower reductions made to the automation and functions of the ICS network critical to meeting the complex’s mission requirements.
+Manpower reductions made to the automation and enhanced functionality of the ICS network the only way to meet the complex’s mission requirements.
 I took an interest in the security of our network as it related to my responsibilities, and it became a personal interest because I saw the potential as well as the risks of automation.

 When I left government service and joined Tetra Tech, I wanted to expand my expertise in highly available infrastructure.
 I tested for the Uptime Institute Accredited Tier Designer certification to expand my knowledge and capabilities.
 As part of the certification, you further explore the relationship of ICS to critical infrastructure and the data center—or critical mission in Department of Defense (DoD) parlance.
 I realized I needed to expand my ICS design and cybersecurity knowledge and capabilities to be effective for my clients.
 Since then, I have made some strategic partnerships with IT installation and ICS cybersecurity experts to help increase my personal capabilities and bring a full-service, turn-key solution to the Air Force (now United States Space Force).